TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --stores=2 --with-zeppelin --region=us-west-1 launch my-cluster
 ```

-The above example launches a SnappyData cluster named **my-cluster** with 2 stores or servers.
+The above example launches a TIBCO ComputeDB cluster named **my-cluster** with two stores or servers.
-The locator is associated with security group named **my-cluster-locator** and the servers are associated with **my-cluster-store** security group.
+The locator is associated with a security group named **my-cluster-locator**, and the servers are associated with **my-cluster-store** security group.

 The cluster is launched in the **N. California (us-west-1)** region on AWS and has an Apache Zeppelin server running on the instance where the lead is running.</br>

 The example assumes that you have the key file (my-ec2-key.pem) in your home directory for EC2 Key Pair named 'my-ec2-key'.

-#### Assuming IAM role in the AWS EC2 Scripts
+#### Assuming IAM Role in the AWS EC2 Scripts

 An IAM user in AWS can gain additional (or different) permissions, or get permissions to perform actions in a different AWS account through EC2 scripts.
 You can configure the AWS EC2 scripts to use an IAM role by passing the following properties: